 Other chapters of this course address ways that archivists can address silences, gaps, and subjectivities in their practice, in effort to create more accurate and inclusive records and to facilitate more equitable access and use of archival material.
-One alternative model of archivism that addresses many of the issues discussed above is community archiving:
+The last sections of this chapter present alternative models of archivism that address many of the issues discussed above.